SouthbankSoftware/provendb-oracle/README.md

   $ provendb-oracle validate

 OPTIONS
-  -v, --verbose      increased logging verbosity --config=config    config file location --output=output    output file for proof --proofId=proofId  proofId to validate
-  --rowId=rowId      row ID to validate
+  -v, --verbose          increased logging verbosity --config=config        config file location --generateCertificate  Include PDF certificate with row proof --output=output        output file for proof --proofId=proofId      proofId to validate --rowId=rowId          row ID to validate

 DESCRIPTION
   Validate compares the data in the database (or in the flashback archive) to the